MiemieMethod/bedrock-docs/docs/refs/data-driven/blockception/entity/behavior/components/lay_egg.md

 //// define
 `use_default_animation`：<samp>boolean</samp>

-- [EXPERIMENTAL] Specifies if the default lay-egg animation should be played when the egg is placed or not.
+- Specifies if the default lay-egg animation should be played when the egg is placed or not.

 ////